By Kayla Sosa

 Waller: It’s interesting because my dad – and I didn’t realize this until recently – is an entrepreneur.
 He’s been an entrepreneur for almost 30 years.
 But I didn’t know that as a kid, it’s just ‘dad going to work.’ … He’s a sound producer.
 He works for different movies like Marvel, Disney, any big station you can think of he’s worked for them, he’s done work for them – Oprah Network.
 He’s been in the audio/video industry for years and now that the Hollywood industry has come to Atlanta, he’s popping.
 His hustle inspired me.
 My dad was doing 48-hour straight days, real life hustle.
 It didn’t click until I became an adult and realized he had his own business.

-My first business was a baking company – Christ’s Cakes – that I had that I started in Atlanta before my husband and I moved… One of my first really big gigs that summer, about a month after I said I was going to do it, I got to be a vendor at the Atlanta Ice Cream Festival, which is a very big festival.
+My first business was a baking company – Christ’s Cakes – that I had that I started in Atlanta before I moved… One of my first really big gigs that summer, about a month after I said I was going to do it, I got to be a vendor at the Atlanta Ice Cream Festival, which is a very big festival.
 We sold out of everything.
 That was the starting point for me as an entrepreneur.
 That was the turning point for me, it was amazing.

 CEI: What was your time like at Tuskegee University?

 At our school, there were 50 percent women in the engineering program.
 That’s unheard of.
 It’s beyond just a phenomenal education, the Tuskegee Airmen, George Washington Carver, Booker T. Washington, all these awesome people.
-HBCUs are the one place where you can foster not only a good education, but get this good influx of culture and experience that’s like no other.
+HBCUs are the one place where you can foster not only a good education but get this good influx of culture and experience that’s like no other.

 CEI: Would you say your parents instilled not only that hustle mindset, but also your gratitude?